+2016 \$'000 2015 \$'000

+Not later than one year 156 156

-Colac Otway Shire 2015/16 Financial Report Notes to the Financial Report For the Year Ended 30 June 2016 Colac Otway Note 31 Operating leases 2016 \$'000 2015 \$'000 lease commitments At the repo orting date, the Council had the following obligations under non-cancellable Later than nan one year one year and not later than five years 156 162 156 163 Later than five years 318 319
+Later than one year and not later than five years 162 163

+Later than five years -

+318 319

 Note 32 Superannuation

 Council makes the majority of its employer superannuation contributions in respect of its employees to the Local Authorities Superannuation Fund (Vision Super).
 This Fund has two categories of membership, accumulation and defined benefit, each of which is funded differently.
 Obligations for contributions to the Fund are recognised as an expense in the Comprehensive Income Statement when they are made or due.